tortymctortface/fyp/README.md

 <summary> v1 </summary>
    <br>
     Version 1 requires a theme.
 The list of "trigger words" it produces will all follow as closely as possible to this theme.
-In this version every "trigger word" will have the same first letter its corresponding "word to remember".
-The user can  choose the thme, the phonetic weight (how important it is for each "trigger word" to rhyme with its "word to remember") and the secound letter weight (how important it is for the second letter of each "trigger word" to be the same as the second letter for its corresponding "word to remember").
+In this version every "trigger word" will have the same first letter as its corresponding "name to remember".
+The user can  choose the `theme`, the `phonetic weight` (how important it is for each "trigger word" to rhyme with its "word to remember") and the `secound letter weight` (how important it is for the second letter of each "trigger word" to be the same as the second letter for its corresponding "word to remember").
 </details>

 <details>